wearsunscreen/ninety-nine-elm-problems/graphs.md

 [Problem 80e](p/p80e.md) - Convert from a graph from graph-term to  human-friendly representation.

-[Problem 80f](p/p80f.md) - Convert from a graph from human-friendly to  adjancency-list  representation.
+[Problem 80f](p/p80f.md) - Convert from a graph from human-friendly to  adjacency-list  representation.

-[Problem 80g](p/p80g.md) - Convert from a graph from  adjancency-list to human-friendly representation.
+[Problem 80g](p/p80g.md) - Convert from a graph from  adjacency-list to human-friendly representation.

 [Problem 81](p/p81.md) - Find the path between two nodes.